-Both styles are widely used, so you should feel free to use whichever you like.
+Both styles are widely used, so you should use whichever you like.
 But do not write this type of line comment:

 '''

-q->count++; / add 1 to q->count /
+q\rightarrow count++; / add 1 to q\rightarrow count /

 '''

 This just translates the C into English.
 A useful comment would tell the reader why you are adding 1 to q->count.